Accenture/azure-arc-playground-builder/deploying-arc-aks.md

     # upgrade to at least 2.27.* if needed
     az upgrade
     ```
+1. Login to the Azure subscription using the azure-cli on the WSL2 terminal:

+    ```bash
+    az login
+    ```
+1. [Optional] If the Azure account has multiple subscriptions, set the desired subscription by running:

+    ```bash
+    az account list -o table
+    az account set -s <subscription-name-or-guid>
+    ```
 ## Executing the script
 1. Clone the repository to a local directory
 1. Open a WSL2 terminal